Glen Canyon/Horseshoe Bend River Trip Planning

 The weather in Glen Canyon is relatively predicable.
 The summer months, June, July and August, are hot days and warm evenings.
 During the summer there is very little shade to be found in the canyon and it is always wise to bring your own shade in the form of a canopy or umbrella.
 Be prepared for temperatures that usually exceed 100-degrees on a daily basis and at times the night time temperatures will stay in the 80’s or above.
 June is usually dry while July and August are monsoon season.
 Unpredictable and violent thunderstorms can build and strike the river with little warning.
 Be prepared to beach your boat and seek shelter when one of these storms strike.
 Thunderstorms can produce lightning and strong winds.
 Contrary to popular belief, lightning can and does strike the river.
 Also, be aware that flash floods occur in the canyon.
 During heavy rains, avoid side drainages and be aware of waterfalls from the canyon rim that can wash into the river.
 Never camp in any area that these flows can occur.

 September is still monsoon season, but the temperatures are starting to cool with warm days and cooler evenings.
-This is one of the best moths of the year as far as weather goes.
+This is one of the best months of the year as far as weather goes.

 October Is arguably the best weather of the year with comfortable day temperatures and cool nights.